imagineeeinc/orbs-js/README.md

 // swap the values in the currly braces for what you need to import const {ORBS, update, mesh, rect, Vect, down} = orbsCore

+// use components how you would like 'components.whatComponentNeeded()'
 ```

 ## Demos